SwedbankPay/developer.swedbankpay.com/checkout/v3/authenticated/index.md

 The option for merchants who want Swedbank Pay to do **almost** everything.
 You collect and provide us with billing and shipping addresses, while we handle the rest.
-Verifying the consumer, storing the consumer info and providing you with all the available payment methods.
+Verifying the consumer, storing the consumer info and providing you with all the available payment instruments.

 There are two ways of integrating the **Authenticated** implementation.
 **Redirect** and **Seamless View**.